 - Add the liquid mixture to the dry ingredients along with the diced roasted jalapenos and the grated cheese.

 - Stir until just combine, your batter will still be a little lumpy

 - Place the Cast Iron skillet on the preheated grill, add the 2 Tbsp of butter and allow to melt.

 - Once the butter is melted pour the cornbread batter into the skillet.

-- Spread the batter out so it is even in the pan, close the lid and cook for 35-40 minutes or until the middle is firm and it is lightly golden brown around the edges.
+- Spread the batter out so it is even in the pan, close the lid and cook using the indirect method.
+The cornbread is done when the middle is firm and it is lightly golden brown around the edges, about 35-40 minutes.

 Amount Per Serving: Calories: 197Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 33mgSodium: 599mgCarbohydrates: 33gFiber: 2gSugar: 9gProtein: 7g